We may earn money or products from the companies mentioned in this post.

 The Social Media Connection

 Oh, Facebook.
 How I love thee for seeing friends, their kids, awesome first baby moments, and endless memes that make me laugh.
-I also appreciate the support I get from other parents living the special needs lifestyle.
+I also love and appreciate the support I get from other parents living the special needs lifestyle.

 What comes with the territory, however, is knowing more about friends than perhaps you hoped.
 Moreover, learning about their opinions on politics or other subjects that mom warned you never to talk about.